"Unicorns I love them..."

 - large pearlized sprinkles – these added a fun fancy look to the cake, but could be left off if desired

-- Unicorn horn, ears, and eyes – you can buy a packaged set (this is what I used since I had one gifted to me), but you can also make your own with marshmallow fondant (recipe below), lustre dust, and a bit of black icing!
+- Unicorn horn, ears, and eyes – you can buy a packaged set for usually $5-7 (this is what I used since I had one gifted to me), but you can also make your own with marshmallow fondant (recipe below), lustre dust, and a bit of black icing!
 A several great tutorials (like this one) are available on YouTube!

 Once your cakes are cool, level them (if needed/desired).
 This can be done with a cake leveler or a large serrated knife and a ruler.
 Place a smear of frosting on your cake circle (to keep the cake from sliding while you decorate it) and center your first cake layer in the center of the circle.
 Spread the layer with frosting, and add some sprinkles on top if desired.
 Repeat the process with your remaining cake layers.